ventus-ag/docs/_docs/quickstarts/Resize-VM.md

 - confirm the resizing - click `resize instance` again
 ![](../../assets/img/resize/resize4.png)

-- check if files have been succesfully migratet to the new instance disk
+- wait until resize completed, login to your instance and confirm that the server is operational after resizing

-- choose `Cofirm resize` from the instanse menu to confirm migration was successful, otherwise choose `Revert resize` to revert back to the initial disk
+- choose `Cofirm resize` from the instanse menu to confirm migration was successful, otherwise choose `Revert resize` to revert back to the initial state.
 ![](../../assets/img/resize/resize5.png)

 Our instance was resized and its status becomes *running*.